Tibberle2911/person-search/README.md

 ## Description

-Person Search is a Next.js application upgraded to leverage **Next.js 15.1** and **React 19**.
-It demonstrates advanced search functionality using Next.js Server Components and react-select's `AsyncSelect` component.
-Users can search for people from a pre-populated list and view detailed information about the selected person.
+Person Search is a Next.js application built on **Next.js 15** and **React 19**.
+I demonstrate advanced search with Server Components and `react-select`'s `AsyncSelect`.
+On top of that, I implement production‑ready authentication with **NextAuth v5 (Google OAuth)**, session‑protected CRUD, and cookie‑less agent access via per‑user API keys to an **MCP (Model Context Protocol)** endpoint.

-The upgrade to Next.js 15.1 introduced significant breaking changes, including a shift in how `params` and `searchParams` are handled, leading to a complete redesign of the `user-search` component to fully align with Server Components.
+With Next.js 15, `params` and `searchParams` handling changed; I redesigned the server component flow to align with Server Components.

 ## Features